The most common form of acne is called acne vulgaris and is a skin disease that occurs when hair follicles are clogged with dead skin cells and oil.

 Treatment of acne vulgaris depends on the type of acne the person suffers from.
 Medical advice includes good hygiene practices such as cleaning of the face and skin pores.
 Steroid creams are sometimes prescribed to combat the acne but don't treat the root cause.

 Generally acupuncture treatment is very helpful at treating acne.
 It can help to regulate a woman's hormones, which improves their balance and reduce excessive hormones such as luteal hormone and testosterone allowing for clear skin.

-Research has shown that it can treat acne and may work by:
+Controlled trial have shown that it can treat acne and may work by:

 - Regulating hormones which can reduce hormonal acne problems